 - "The inside of the 2015 Mitsubishi Outlander Sport is pretty nondescript, but you get acceptable materials and straightforward gauges and controls." -- Edmunds

 - "The cabin features a rather non-descript design, and, while durable, the materials don't feel upscale." -- Left Lane News

-The Outlander Sport comes standard with a four-speaker stereo, Mitsubishi’s voice-activated FUSE hands-free system with Bluetooth and a USB port, a leather-wrapped steering wheel and shift knob and steering wheel-mounted audio controls.
-Optional features include a 7-inch touch screen with navigation, a 6.1-inch touch-screen audio system, a Rockford-Fosgate nine-speaker stereo system, satellite and HD Radio, a rearview camera, push-button start, a panoramic moonroof and automatic climate control.
+The 2015 Outlander Sport’s standard features include a four-speaker stereo, Mitsubishi’s voice-activated FUSE hands-free system with Bluetooth, a USB port and steering wheel-mounted audio controls.
+Available features include a 7-inch touch screen with navigation, a 6.1-inch touch-screen audio system, a Rockford-Fosgate nine-speaker stereo system, satellite radio, a rearview camera, push-button start, a panoramic moonroof and automatic climate control.

 - "The controls are within easy reach and simple to use, while Mitsubishi's well-executed Fuse voice activation system makes some audio and navigation functions a hands-free affair." -- Edmunds (2013)

 With the rear seats in use, the Mitsubishi Outlander Sport has 21.7 cubic feet of space.
 With them folded, it has 49.5 cubic feet.
 Models equipped with a panoramic moonroof or subwoofer have slightly less overall cargo space.
 Although the Outlander Sport has one of the smallest cargo holds in the class, most reviewers agree that it has plenty of room to accommodate a family’s needs.